nteract/papermill/README.md

 ## Python Version Support

-This library currently supports Python 3.5+ verisons.
+This library currently supports Python 3.5+ versions.
 As minor Python versions are officially sunset by the Python org papermill will similarly drop support in the future.